-A new 3 mega-litre reservoir, in addition to the proposed Swartberg Dam, in Ladismith will be required to secure water supply for the next ten years.
+A new 3 mega-litre reservoir, in addition to the Deep Borehole and proposed Swartberg Dam, in Ladismith will be required to secure water supply for the next ten years.
 Refurbishment of old piped networks requires ongoing attention.
+Also water conservation and demand management will receive further attention.